 I want to be there to hold the space for you to make those choices, to keep the room positive and calm when others may become distracted or have other priorities.
 I know that you can have a beautiful birth, whatever that looks like for you and your baby.

-There is more about my experience, offering and services on my website, along with collected resources and research pages.
+There is more about my experience, offering and services on my website, along with a resource hub.

 If you have any money worries I am more than happy to discuss lots of options to help you to get the support you want.

 Email me at email@example.com to tell me about yourself and ask me anything you like.